-CareerBuilder's mobile app uses AR and AI to help your job search - VentureBeat
+CareerBuilder's mobile app uses AR and AI to help your job search | VentureBeat

 Both employers and job seekers are struggling to navigate a labor environment plagued by tight labor pools, burgeoning skills gaps, and a disparity in access to education and career opportunities.
 CareerBuilder’s own survey of 1,000 hiring managers and HR managers found that 50 percent of employers say it is taking them longer to fill open positions than in any other period of time.
 And 54 percent of employers say it is costing them more money to fill open positions due to low unemployment.

-On top of that, 54 percent of workers feel like they just have a job, not a career, and 36 percent of workers feel underemployed.
+On top of that, 54 percent of workers feel like they have just a job, not a career, and 36 percent of workers feel underemployed.
 These discrepancies suggest the process of finding a job and hiring workers is inefficient.
 CareerBuilder hopes new technologies like its mobile app can help close that gap.

-The company said more than 70 percent of CareerBuilder’s consumer audience is on mobile devices.
-Between 2015 and 2017, CareerBuilder moved its consumer website to a mobile responsive platform – and in 2017 it relaunched its iOS and Android mobile apps.
+The company said more than 70 percent of its consumer audience is on mobile devices.
+Between 2015 and 2017, CareerBuilder moved its consumer website to a mobile responsive platform — and in 2017 it relaunched its iOS and Android mobile apps.
 The company has invested heavily in research and development to make the job search experience easier.

-It can, for instance, generate resumes in under a minute, and the AI-powered tool helps job seekers build and store a personalized resume with a few, simple clicks.
+It can, for instance, generate resumes in under a minute, and the AI-powered tool helps job seekers build and store a personalized resume with a few simple clicks.
 If you elect to have the tool apply to jobs on your behalf, that process is also automated.

 As for AR, job seekers can walk down the street, around a mall, or elsewhere and automatically see available nearby jobs — and what they pay — through an AR experience.
 And hyperlocal job search allows job seekers to easily locate opportunities in very specific areas, thanks to map-based targeting.